docs-mj/docs-mj.github.io/content/docs/websites_for_beginners.md

 - `content`: Where all your website's content (posts, pages, etc.) reside.
 Inside are the files you actually edit to modify the content of your website.
 - `themes`: Contains the theme directories you choose to use.
-- `assets`: Holds static files like images, CSS, JavaScript, etc.
+- `assets`: Holds static files that override static theme files, like CSS stylesheets.
-- `layouts`: Custom template files if needed.
+- `layouts`: Custom template files if needed, which can override theme layouts also.
+If you have a file here called `header.html`, and if the theme implements one, then your `header.html` template will override the theme one.
+- `static`: Static files for your content.
+If you have a file here called `image.webp`, you access it in content by calling `/image.webp`.
 - `public`: The default directory where Hugo builds your site for production, but it can be changed with the `--destination` option.
 These files are not meant to be edited; they are the complete website.